jzell001/Transient-Execution-Attacks/POC2-spectre/README.md

 # SpectrePoC

 Proof of concept code for the Spectre CPU exploit.
+Credit for this work goes to: https://github.com/crozone/SpectrePoC

 ## Attribution